Here are 10 Easy SEO wins that will help you rank higher and keep visitors on site longer. #Win-win!

 Try an A/B test on the color of your opt-in button.
 The two more popular choices are dark blue or red.
 Try it!

-Look for posts that contain more than one idea and split the post into two.
+4. Look for posts with more than one idea

 There is a certain popularity in writing long-content posts, but I would advise against writing all of your posts with more than 2000 words.
 Not only are they hard to read on mobile, they can be overwhelming with the amount of content.
 Consider writing a weekly series or shorter posts, and save the long content for those posts that really benefit from a lot of explanation.

 This is also a good time to switch up the graphics, check for typos, and tidy up any overly long paragraphs.
 And be sure to use interlinking to send your readers to a related post.

 You may have heard me singing the praises of inter-linking before.
 That is because I love it so!
 When I first tried this I was seeing a boost in traffic the same week!
 Yes, right away.
 Which is why I talk about it…a lot.

 If you have just written an awesome post, why not take the opportunity to add a link to another one of your posts that is similar or otherwise helpful to that topic?
 This is interlinking and Google loves it.

 This helps google to understand what your website is about (because of several related posts on the same subject) as well as speaking to your authority on a subject.

 Use up to 3 internal links for each post, and link to one of your more popular posts on the same subject to give it more google juice.
 And you get the added benefit of keeping people on your website longer, which Google also loves, and which also shows your authority because people stay longer to read relevant posts.

 You can either break up text with “Related Post:…” or put them all at the end of your post near your concluding thoughts.
 Since I learned about inter-linking, you will not see a post of mine without these internal links.
 That is because it works!